Jamazi4/bimcat/notes.md

 - use a different function for fetching a library content and also have a custom page and not one where everything is dependent on isComposite boolean.
+- also add option to modify library description

+--08.05-2025--
+Noticed that I do handling function inside which I perform mutations as async functions, they dont have to be async.